 13. What features should I look for in a kids xylophone?

-Look for sturdy wood construction, smooth finishes, bright colors, safe mallets, and clear sound quality.
+Look for sturdy construction, safe finishes, smooth edges, easy-to-hold mallets, and pleasant sound quality.

 14. Are wooden toys better than plastic toys?